-Special Section: RSA 2017 (our regular summary appears below)
+Special Section: the SINET Innovation Summit (our regular summary appears below)

 Today's regular daily summary starts here.

-Today's edition of the CyberWire reports events affecting Australia, China, Germany, Iran, Israel, the Democratic Peoples Republic of Korea, NATO/OTAN, Russia, Saudi Arabia, Singapore, the United Kingdom, and the United States.
+Today's edition of the CyberWire reports events affecting Australia, Canada, China, Israel, the Peoples Democratic Republic of Korea, the Republic of Korea, Japan, Russia, the United Kingdom, and the United States.

 Cylance is proud to be the CyberWire sustaining sponsor for 2017.
 Learn more about how Cylance prevents cyberattacks at cylance.com